Difference Between Exclusive and Non-Exclusive Agreement

 Vendors can make partners successful.
 There may be numerous vendors vying for a partner's attention, so vendors must carefully balance the right number of partners with the market demand.
 This ensures each partner's commitment and increases the chance of success.

 If you need help understanding the difference between exclusive and non-exclusive agreements, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.